Long time asymptotic behavior for the nonlocal nonlinear Schr\"odinger equation with weighted Sobolev initial data: The deformation of the RH problem

-$\blacktriangleright$ Asymptotic condition: \end{Proposition} Namely, $ W(x,t;k)$ can be solved by a pure $\overline{\partial}$ problem, and it is a solution of corresponding integral equation. \begin{Proposition} The Proposition \ref{prop7} of $W(x,t;k)$ is equivalent to the integral equation where $dA(s)$ means integral of general Lebesgue measure on $\mathbb{C}$. \end{Proposition} To solve the (\ref{puredbar}), define $\mathcal{S}$ as the left Cauchy-Green integral operator with
+$\blacktriangleright$ Asymptotic condition: \end{proposition} whose solution can be given by \begin{proposition} The Proposition \ref{prop7} of $W(x,t;k)$ is equivalent to the integral equation where $dA(s)$ means integral of general Lebesgue measure on $\mathbb{C}$. \end{proposition} To solve the (\ref{puredbar}), define $\mathcal{S}$ as the left Cauchy-Green integral operator with

-Therefore, (\ref{puredbar}) is equivalent to To target on existence of $ W(x,t;k)$, we demonstrate the following proposition. \begin{Proposition} The norm of the integral operator $\mathcal{S}$ decays to zero as $t\to\infty$: where $\alpha$ is defined in (\ref{alpha}). \end{Proposition} \begin{proof}According to Proposition \ref{dbar-R2},
+Therefore, (\ref{puredbar}) is equivalent to To target on existence of $ W(x,t;k)$, we demonstrate the following proposition. \begin{proposition} The norm of the integral operator $\mathcal{S}$ decays to zero as $t\to\infty$: where $\alpha$ is defined in (\ref{alpha}). \end{proposition} \begin{proof}According to Proposition \ref{dbar-R2},